 - Applications Deadline: January 27, 2019.

-- Course Level: The scholarship is open to pursuing a research degree program.
+- Course Level: The grant is open to pursuing a research degree program.

-- Study Subject: The scholarship will be awarded in any academic field, or discipline.
+- Study Subject: The sponsorship will be awarded in any academic field, or discipline.

 - The final fellowship amount is dependent upon several factors, including the location of the host institution, the cost of living, and the value of any additional contributions from the host institution of another source (s).

 - The award can be taken in the United States